Asphalt Binder

 asphalt binder 60/70

 The notation “60/70” refers to the penetration grade of asphalt binder, indicating its viscosity or consistency at a specific temperature.
-In this case, it is commonly known as “60/70 penetration grade asphalt binder.”
+This type of material is widely recognized as “60/70 penetration grade asphalt binder“.
 Here’s what the numbers signify:

 Penetration Grade